QuantumPackage/qp2/data/basis/00_README.rst

+# IMPORTANT NOTICE:
-# Basis sets obtained from EMSL Basis Set Exchange : https://bse.pnl.gov/bse/portal
+# Basis sets were obtained from the old EMSL Basis Set Exchange web site
+# (https://bse.pnl.gov/bse/portal) in 2015.
+Today, the new web site
+# https://www.basissetexchange.org contains updated versions of the basis
+# sets with eventually the same name, but different data.
+#
+# Users are advised to use data from www.basissetexchange.org instead of the
+# file provided in this directory.

 # File                         Name on EMSL BSE                         Description